 You will need to:

-• Inform the HMRC if you are leaving the UK permanently or for at least one tax year.
+• Tell HMRC you’re leaving the UK permanently or for at least one tax year.
 You will need to fill in a form P85 or self-assessment tax return.
 The good news is, you might get a tax refund.

-• Work out your residence status.
-You will be a UK resident if you stay in the UK for 183 days or more of the year or your only home is in the UK and you live there for at least 30 days of the year.
+• Calculate whether you’ll be resident or not.
+You will be a UK resident if you stay in Britain for 183 days or more of the year.
+Likewise, you’ll be resident if your only home is in the UK and you live there for at least 30 days of the year.

 • Work out what is the best way to receive income from abroad, such as pensions, investment income and rental income.

 Before signing any paperwork on a property purchase, speak to a lawyer.
 How you structure the purchase and whose name is on the agreements can have long-term consequences.
-Like in many parts of the world, Greece has a system of enforced heirship, that means your heirs automatically have a right to inherit your property even if you would rather write them out of your will.
-This applies to property in Greece even if you are not Greek, although in practice if there is no dispute the authorities are highly unlikely to intervene.
+Like in many parts of the world, Greece has a system of enforced heirship.
+This means your heirs automatically have a right to inherit your property – even if you would rather write them out of your will.
+This applies to property in Greece even if you are not Greek.
+However, in practice, if there is no dispute the authorities are highly unlikely to intervene.

-Some UK lenders will finance a property in Greece, including the HSBC, but most will only do so for existing clients and with your home in the UK as collateral.
-It is legal for a UK citizen to get a mortgage from a Greek bank, usual terms being a maximum of 30 years, ending before your 75th birthday and with a maximum 80 percent of the value.
-Foreign banks tend to assess your ability to pay against more than just your salary; they will expect you to include account statements, pay slips, tax returns, all credit and store cards.
-You won’t be able to account for rental income for the loan repayment either and your outgoings will need to be within 30 to 35 percent of your income.
+Some UK lenders will finance a property in Greece, including the HSBC.
+That said, most will only do so for existing clients and with your home in the UK as collateral.
+It is legal for a UK citizen to get a mortgage from a Greek bank.
+The usual terms are a maximum of 30 years, ending before your 75th birthday and with a maximum 80% of the value.
+Foreign banks tend to assess your ability to pay against more than just your salary.
+They will expect you to include account statements, pay slips, tax returns, all credit and store cards.
+You won’t be able to account for rental income for the loan repayment either – and your outgoings will need to be within 30 to 35 percent of your income.

 Shortage of finance has helped keep property prices low, falling by at least a third

-Mortgages, however, like any lending in Greece, has been hard to find since the start of the debt crisis.
-That shortage of finance has helped to keep property prices low in Greece, they have fallen by at least a third and often much more, enabling many overseas buyers of Greek property to pay in cash.
+Mortgages, however, like any lending in Greece, have been hard to find since the start of the debt crisis.
+That shortage of finance has helped to keep property prices low in Greece.
+They have fallen by at least a third and often much more, enabling many overseas buyers of Greek property to buy outright.